 Robbie White & Blue Xtrem Bots

-Control your robot with gestures and movements.
-We have this robot and it is fun for all my boys to play around with.
+You can control your robot with gestures and movements.
+We have this robot, and it is fun for all my boys to play with.

 Rocket Copters